OnlyFlour/OPMonsters/Readme.md

   * Download OPMonsters from [CurseForge](https://www.curseforge.com/minecraft/mc-mods/op-monsters).
   * Now, put the mod into the `mods` folder in your `.minecraft` folder.
   * Open Minecraft Forge and start playing.
 Enjoy!
-  * If you wish to edit the config then you can find the config in the `.minecraft/config` folder.
+  * If you wish to edit the config then you can find the config in the `.minecraft/saves/<your world name>/serverconfig/opmonsters-server.toml` folder.

 #### Mod Developers
   * Fork this repository.
 Just click on the fork button.